hazeez/datasciencia/content/blog/2020-07-25-data-science-opportunities-research.md

 As with any data related projects we start, I started digging through the data.
 Read and analyzed more than 100 job postings in two job portals across four different cities in India with an experience of 0 to 5 years.

 At the end of this post, if you had the same questions as I did, you will be very well informed to make the right decisions.
-The objective of this post is to help you fine-tune your resume with the needed skills and experience levels.
+The objective of this post is to help fine-tune your resume with the needed skills and experience levels.
 If you just started in Data Science, it will help in getting a realistic view of the job market for Data Science for Beginners.

 #### Scope of the research